Crispy seared chicken thighs in a creamy white wine sauce with bacon, mushrooms and onions. Serve with plenty of extra bread for dipping!

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Where classic coq au vin is braised with red wine, bacon, mushrooms, and pearl onions (similar to boeuf bourguignon), this version uses white wine instead, with the addition of cream for richness.
-This variation, popular in the Alsace region of France, feels both hearty and elegant, making it perfect for entertaining or weeknight comfort food.
+This variation, popular in the Alsace region of France, feels both hearty and elegant, making it perfect for entertaining or weekend comfort food.
 This is one of my most requested dishes when cooking for friends and family!
 The chicken is seared until golden, then simmered in a silky white wine sauce that begs to be mopped up with crusty bread.
 For a more filling meal, serve it over mashed potatoes or buttered noodles.
-If you are looking for other chicken dishes with a similar flavor profile try this recipe for roast chicken legs with white beans and kale.

 Key Ingredients in Coq au Vin Blanc